chuzksy-codeactive/chuzksy-codeactive/README.md

 <h3>I'm a Husband, Father, Developer, and Afrobeat Music Lover!</h3>

 - 🔭 I’m currently working on a improving my techniques and toolsets 🤣
-- 🌱 I’m currently studying a course on Udemy - Docker and Kubernetes.The complete guide by Stephen Grider
+- 🌱 I’m currently doing a Udacity Nano degree program on Azure Cloud Developer
 - 👯 I’m looking forward to collaborate with other .Net Core developers
-- 🥅 My half-year Goals: Become proficient in buiding Microservices application with Clean Architecture using .NET Core and Docker
 - ⚡ Fun fact: I love cooking as I listen to Naija afrobeat songs

 <h3>🛠️ Technologies and Tools</h3>